 - $100,000 in bodily injury per accident; and

 - En Route to Pick Up a Passenger, or During a Trip

 - Uninsured/underinsured motorist coverage for bodily injury;

 - Property damage (for the rideshare driver).

-Contact a Plantation Uber and Lyft Accident Lawyer
+Contact a Plantation Uber & Lyft Accident Lawyer

 Personal injury claims always take on an added level of complexity when a large company like Uber or Lyft is involved.
-To ensure that you are compensated fairly, you must work with an experienced Plantation Uber/Lyft accident attorney.
-Call Lyons & Snyder P.A. today at (954) 462-8035 to schedule a free consultation.
+To ensure that you are compensated fairly, you must work with an experienced Plantation Uber & Lyft accident lawyer.
+Call Lyons & Snyder today at (954) 462-8035 to schedule a free consultation.
 Don’t go this alone.
 We are your neighbor’s trusted personal injury attorney.